 The Last Big Thing to Know: Some Suppliers Will Require Something Extra

-Ask a supplier about their certificate requirements.
+Ask your suppliers about their certificate requirements.
 Then, obtain any certificates necessary to complete your transaction.

 Final Thoughts on Getting Your Resale Certificate

-If you plan to buy and sell used mobile devices, a sales tax resale certificate needs to be on your mind.
+If you plan to buy and sell used mobile devices, it pays to understand resale certificates.
 In some cases, sellers don’t need to worry about this requirement because they are operating in states without sales tax.
-However, even a seller in a tax-free state may need to obtain a certificate when purchasing from a supplier in a taxed state.
-Ultimately, there are many wildcards with certificate requirements that make it necessary to defer to the instructions given when you contact your state’s revenue department.
+However, even a seller in a tax-free state may need to obtain a certificate when purchasing from a supplier in another state.
+Ultimately, there are local subtleties with certificate requirements that make it necessary to defer to the instructions from your state’s revenue department.
 Here’s a list from the IRS that will allow you to find contact information for every state’s tax office.